Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

     6:           CUSTOM
    -1:             AUTO
 ```
 Different generations of cards will provide different information with the --ppm option.
-Here is an example for Ellsmere and Polaris (Type 1) cards:
+Here is an example for Ellsmere and Polaris cards:
 ```
 ./amdgpu-ls --ppm
 Detected GPUs: INTEL: 1, AMD: 2